iklein99/homebridge-smartthings/README.md

 # Smartthings Homebridge Plugin

-This is yet another smartthings plugin for Homebridge.
+This is a smartthings plugin for Homebridge.
 This requires no access to the legacy smartthings app, and doesn't require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.
+## New in version 1.5.12
+* Updated dependencies
 ## Fixed / New in version 1.5.11
 * Added air conditioner support thanks to lucaponzanelli
 * Fixed window shade support (wasn't showing up)